Best open source analytics tools. An honest roundup.

 How they compare at a glance

-| tool | shape | self-host footprint | ask in plain english | license |
+| tool | shape | self-host footprint | ask in plain English | license |

 |---|---|---|---|---|

-| smolanalytics | web + product | one Go binary, no external DB | yes, computed not guessed | MIT |
+| smolanalytics | web + product | managed only, nothing to run | yes, computed not guessed | commercial |

 | PostHog | product (all-in-one) | Kafka + ClickHouse + Redis + PG | via generated SQL | MIT-ish |